theripper93/automated-evocations/README.md

 - **Sequencer**: This module is used to play the animations https://github.com/fantasycalendar/FoundryVTT-Sequencer

 - **Warpgate**: This module is used for the spawning https://github.com/trioderegion/warpgate

-- **Automated Evocations**: This module is used for the inspiration and base functionality https://github.com/theripper93/automated-evocations

 - **Game Icons**: Some images used are from https://game-icons.net/